 - olebrowse: A simple GUI to browse OLE files (e.g. MS Word, Excel, Powerpoint documents), to view and extract individual data streams.

-- oleid: a tool to analyze OLE files to detect specific characteristics usually found in malicious files.
+- oleid: to analyze OLE files to detect specific characteristics usually found in malicious files.

-- olemeta: a tool to extract all standard properties (metadata) from OLE files.
+- olemeta: to extract all standard properties (metadata) from OLE files.

-- oletimes: a tool to extract creation and modification timestamps of all streams and storages.
+- oletimes: to extract creation and modification timestamps of all streams and storages.

-- olevba: a tool to extract and analyze VBA Macro source code from MS Office documents (OLE and OpenXML).
+- olevba: to extract and analyze VBA Macro source code from MS Office documents (OLE and OpenXML).

-- rtfobj: a tool and python module to extract embedded objects from RTF files.
+- rtfobj: to extract embedded objects from RTF files.